 Symbols of Love & Care: Melanie & Luciana Katsalidis

 There are many ways for mums and their daughters to show their love and affection.
-We recently shared a lovely lunch with jeweller Melanie Katsalidis and her mother, Luciana Katsalidis, whose mutual passion for family, food, and beautiful jewels was instantly apparent.
+We recently shared a lovely lunch with Melbourne jewellery designer Melanie Katsalidis and her mother, Luciana Katsalidis, whose mutual passion for family, food, and beautiful jewels was instantly apparent.
 Here they tell us their story.

 Love and care can be expressed in many different ways.
 But in the case of Melanie and Luciana it’s revealed through many of the bespoke rings and earrings which Luciana wears day-to-day.

 Melanie was drawn to jewellery making while studying Arts.
 During this time she began creating pieces to sell in design stores and at local markets.
 It was at the urging of a family friend, who kindly offered to critique her work, that she applied to study Gold and Silversmithing at RMIT University.

 “Growing up in a supportive creative household has been a great foundation for my practice,” she comments.
 Naturally Luciana was very happy for Melanie when she decided to pursue jewellery making as a full-time career.